I Want To...

 Adjuvant (meaning “in addition to”) chemotherapy refers to medicines administered after surgery for the treatment of breast cancer.
 Adjuvant chemotherapy is designed to prevent recurrence of the disease, particularly distant recurrence.
 Your doctors may recommend chemotherapy if your breast cancer is invasive, has unfavorable prognostic factors, is a certain size, or has spread to nearby lymph nodes.
 It also may be recommended if you are relatively young at the time of diagnosis.

 Chemotherapy is usually administered intravenously and given to patients in an outpatient setting.
 There are some drugs that can be given orally.
 Some protocols call for a cycle of treatment every three weeks; others may be more frequent.
 Most women undergoing chemotherapy will have treatment for three to six months.
-The majority of women having chemotherapy are able to work while receiving treatment, only missing a few days from work at a given time.
+Many women undergoing chemotherapy are able to work while receiving treatment, only missing a few days from work at a given time.

-Your medical oncologist takes measures to help reduce and prevent side effects from the drugs, most commonly gastrointestinal side effects.
+Your medical oncologist takes measures to help reduce and prevent side effects from the drugs, most commonly gastrointestinal side effects such as nausea.
 Each drug has different potential side effects, so patients should ask for information about their drugs.
-Hair loss is a common side effect, so we encourage patients to prepare in advance for this eventuality.
+Hair loss is a common side effect for many chemotherapies, so we encourage patients to prepare in advance for this.
+Lots can be done with wigs, hats, and bandanas to hopefully reduce how hard this can be for some women.
+Speak with your medical team for suggestions.
 Red and white blood cells are also affected by chemotherapy, so exposure to people with colds or flu should be limited.